Sudo-psc/openEMR/README.md

 # OpenEMR Docker Setup

-This repository provides a simple Docker Compose configuration for [OpenEMR](https://www.open-emr.org/).
+This repository provides a Docker Compose setup for [OpenEMR](https://www.open-emr.org/).
+It includes CouchDB, Redis, a PHP utility container and optional threat monitoring with CrowdSec.
 Nginx acts as a reverse proxy with Let's Encrypt support.

 ## Getting Started